-Listening to music is your hobby, and some people are probably working hard on vacuum tube amplifiers as an option to enjoy higher quality music, but what is actually a vacuum tube?
-You may have doubts and concerns about what to do after-sales maintenance while using it.
-This time I've written about after-sales maintenance for vacuum tubes.
+I think there are some people who enjoy listening to music and are fighting for tube amplifiers as a choice to enjoy higher quality music in the future, but what is a vacuum tube in reality?
+I think you have questions and concerns about what to do with after-sales maintenance during use.
+This time, I wrote about the after-sales maintenance of such vacuum tubes.

-Click here for the product page for vacuum tube amplifiers
+Click here for the product page of tube amplifiers

 https://www.exclusive-audio.jp/shop/products/list.php?category_id=32

-Click here for the product page for the amplifier shown in the photo.
+Click here for the product page of the amplifier in the photo

 https://www.exclusive-audio.jp/shop/products/detail.php?product_id=628

-Vacuum tubes are light bulb-like components that have been used for decades before the invention of transistors and semiconductors, and are used for many years, which control audio signals and current.
-In addition, vacuum tubes with the same standard and compatible specifications are manufactured from various manufacturers around the world, and can be replaced with vacuum tubes from different manufacturers than those that came with the amplifier.
-Are the materials, manufacturing processes, and environment used even for vacuum tubes of the same standard?
-Each manufacturer has its own characteristics in sound.
-Therefore, the great attraction of vacuum tube amplifiers is that they can enjoy pursuing the sound they like by replacing them with other manufacturers.
+Vacuum tubes are light bulb-like components that have been used for decades before the invention of transistors and semiconductors, and control audio signals and currents.
+In addition, vacuum tubes of the same standard and compatibility are manufactured by various manufacturers around the world, and you can replace them with tubes from different manufacturers than those that came with the amplifier.
+What materials, manufacturing processes, and environment are used in vacuum tubes of the same standard?
+Each manufacturer has its own characteristics of sound.
+Therefore, the fun of pursuing your favorite sound by replacing it with one from another manufacturer is also a major attraction of tube amplifiers.

-One of the timings is if the tube breaks for some reason.
-Just like incandescent bulbs, air enters the glass tube, which is in a vacuum state, or the internal lines are broken, making it easy to understand because the amplifier is not operating properly and there is no sound.
+One of the timings is when the vacuum tube breaks for some reason.
+It is easy to understand because air enters the glass tube, which is in a vacuum state like an incandescent bulb, or the internal wires are broken, and the amplifier does not work properly and there is no sound.
 It's more of an accident than a lifespan.

-Click here for the product page for the amplifier shown in the photo.
+The product page for the amplifier in the photo is here.

 https://www.exclusive-audio.jp/shop/products/detail.php?product_id=196

-Click here for the product page for the amplifier shown in the photo.
+The product page for the amplifier in the photo is here.

 https://www.exclusive-audio.jp/shop/products/detail.php?product_id=511